 Numerous student organizations are housed in the Poole College to provide undergraduate students a wide range of exposure to business in practice.
 Students are encouraged to become active in the clubs and organizations aligned with their chosen major and/or concentration in order to develop networking skills and professional contacts.
 Poole College’s student organizations are also a valuable source of service and professional development experiences and provide undergraduates a wide range of leadership development opportunities.

 The Poole College of Management is committed to providing the support services to enable our students to succeed.
-Our team of full-time professional advisors provides comprehensive academic advising services to undergraduate students from freshman through senior year; our international programs staff supports student exploration of appropriate global experiences during their academic career; our career development staff is dedicated to helping students pursue internships during their academic program and career positions upon graduation.
+Our team of full-time professional advisors provides comprehensive academic advising services to undergraduate students from freshman through senior year; our global programs staff supports student exploration of appropriate international experiences during their academic career; our career development staff is dedicated to helping students pursue internships during their academic program and career positions upon graduation.